FruitieX/lightctl-koa/README.md

 A rewrite of lightctl using Koa and TypeScript.

-lightctl aims to provide a pleasant API for smart lighting systems.
+lightctl aims to provide a sane, unified API for various smart lighting systems.

 ### Supported protocols / API:s